User Customizable and Robust Geo-Indistinguishability for Location Privacy: Conclusions

-We developed TACO, a framework for customizing location obfuscation functions using a tree-based approach.
-This framework includes a new location tree model and policy model to assist users in specifying their privacy preferences.
-We also formalized the problem of generating an obfuscation matrix that is robust against pruning of locations due to policy enforcement.
-TACO also outlines the various interactions on user as well as server side.
-Experiments show that our framework is able to satisfy policies without sacrificing privacy and utility.
+We developed \systemName{}, a framework for generating customizable obfuscation functions with strong privacy guarantees via Geo-Indistinguishability. \systemName{} includes a location tree and a policy model to assist users in specifying their customization parameters. \systemName{} includes user and server side interactions for efficiently generating a robust matrix.
+Experimental results show that \systemName{} effectively balances privacy, utility, and customization.